tpetricek/TomaspNet.Website/source/blog/2014/csharp-6-released.md

 is also sensitive to social issues.
 After all, the creator of C# 6.0, Anders Hejlsberg is Danish.
 He explains:

-> We added a few new langauge features and it made the language quite powerful.
+> We added a few new language features and it made the language quite powerful.
 Maybe a bit too much.
 > If everyone starts using this, it can badly affect the unemployment rate, because solving problems
 > will be just too easy!
 So we wanted to hide it a little bit...